Warpzones/site_web/README.md

 ---

+## The english version is translated with an online translator

 ## Overview

 This project is a modern portfolio website designed to showcase the skills, projects, and background of the website owner, Evan MICHELIS.
 The site features a clean and responsive design, inspired by contemporary web design trends.